 The Terrain and Scenery of Chile's Lake District

 - Puerto Montt, the capital of Los Lagos, is the gateway to Chiloé, Aisén and Chilean Patagonia where the islands and fjords of Patagonia begin.
+It is a large city known for seafood and stunning Pacific Ocean views

 - Nearest to Puerto Montt is the Chiloé Archipelago, consisting of hundreds of islands, the largest one being Isla Grande.
 Chiloé for many years was all but isolated from the rest of Chile, thus retaining its rich ethnic and folkloric traditions and mythology.
 The ever-present fog lends to the mystique of the area.
 The northern and southern regions are very rich in flora and fauna, particularly so in birds and marine animals.